 Instructions

-- Spray a skillet with non-stick cooking spray and set over medium heat.
-Add the ground beef and cooking while breaking up into crumbles.
-When the meat is no longer pink, drain the grease and set aside.
+- Add the ground beef to the same skillet and cook while breaking up into crumbles.
+When the meat is no longer pink, drain the grease and add to the slow cooker with the bacon.

-- Pour the baked beans and the kidney beans into a large 8 quart slow cooker.
+- Pour the baked beans and the kidney beans into the slow cooker.
 Stir in the brown sugar, barbecue sauce and the onion soup mix.

 - Category: Side Dish